mynew4/cmangos-docs-wiki/TBC-Backporting-TODO-WOTLK-Commits.md

 [12487] Improve alcohol handling
 ```
 > Also for TBC this change?
 Depends on not backported code
+> If it still works correctly after changes then yes since its better code

 * [wotlk](http://github.com/cmangos/mangos-wotlk/commit/9d20ead): 9d20ead * Schmoozerd (committer Schmoozerd)
 ```